beniaminogreen/zoomerjoin/README.md

 ## Installing Package from Github:

-Once you install rust, you should be able to install the package with:
+Once you install Rust, you should be able to install the package with:

 ``` r
 devtools::install_github("beniaminogreen/zoomerjoin")